exercism/csharp/exercises/hangman/README.md

 (https://docs.microsoft.com/en-us/dotnet/articles/csharp/programming-guide/events/) .

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/hangman` directory.

 ## Submitting Incomplete Solutions
 It's possible to submit an incomplete solution so you can see how others have completed the exercise.